google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 whenever a new push is done to main/default branch.

 Continuous builds are used when a crash is found during PR fuzzing to determine whether the crash was newly introduced.
-If the crash is not novel, code change/PR fuzzing will not report it.
+If the crash is not novel, PR fuzzing will not report it.
 This means that there will be fewer unrelated failures when running code change fuzzing.